CharlesChochos/Kronos/replit.md

 - Custom Vite plugin (`vite-plugin-meta-images`) updates OpenGraph meta tags with deployment URLs
 - Session storage is in-memory by default but includes `connect-pg-simple` for PostgreSQL session store option
 - The build process separates client (Vite) and server (esbuild) builds with selective dependency bundling for server cold-start optimization

+**User Preferences Persistence Pattern**
+- All user-specific UI state is persisted to the `user_preferences` table (no localStorage)
+- Components use `useUserPreferences` hook to load and `useSaveUserPreferences` to save
+- Debounced saves prevent excessive database writes
+- To avoid race conditions with concurrent saves, components fetch fresh preferences via `queryClient.getQueryData<UserPreferences>(['userPreferences'])` immediately before mutation
+- Settings are merged with existing settings to preserve other components' data

 ## Email Integration